-Dr. Jenny Gu, Assistant Professor of Finance, joined the University of Dallas in Fall
+Dr. Jenny Gu, Associate Professor of Finance, joined the University of Dallas in Fall

 of 2011.
 She received her doctorate in Finance from the University of Arkansas at

 Dr. Gu has been teaching various finance courses such as Managerial Finance, Investments, Corporate Treasury Management, Intermediate Corporate Finance, Financial Modeling, and Portfolio Management.